gliff-ai/roadmap/README.md

 - **future** – feature is expected to be introduced after 6 months time.
 - **exploration** – fearure has been requested/proposed but no engineering has yet occured.

-Every item on the board is then categorised through **3 label groups** to communicate product location development, item priority and item complexity.
-These are:
+Every item on the board is then categorised through **1 label group** to communicate location of product development.
+This is:

 **Product**  (gliff.ai green – #02FFAD)
 - [ANNOTATE](https://github.com/search?q=user%3Agliff-ai+repo%3Aroadmap+label%3AANNNOTATE+is%3Aopen++repo%3Aroadmap&type=Repositories&ref=advsearch&l=&l=)